Create a knockout LinkedIn profile

 You will get a notification of any endorsements and you can choose to publish them or not.

 We recommend you actively encourage endorsements for your LinkedIn profile.
 This could mean actually asking for them.
 Be brave.

 There are some other options for adding additional information; for example, languages, accomplishments, certificates etc. These can be added at any point.

 In late 2021, LinkedIn also offered the opportunity to add your pronoun and any additional name you may wish to be known by.
 These two features are in the introductory section of your profile, accessed by clicking the "writing pen" immediately below your banner image.

 The major components outlined above, are where you should be concentrating your efforts.

 Most importantly though, the more complete your profile is, the harder it will work for you.
 Ensure you complete ALL the major sections fully.

 Once you’ve completed all the necessary components of your profile, it’s time to get some connections.

 You can start by searching for, and connecting with, people you work closely with.
-Then move onto people in your wider circle.
-As you meet new people where you experienced a professional connection or you are interested in what they do or how they work etc, you can add them to your list.
+Then move on to people in your wider circle.
+As you meet new people where you experienced a professional connection or are interested in what they do or how they work, you can add them to your list.

 When sending connection requests, you will have an option to include a personal note.
 We recommend you do this most times, particularly with people you don’t know.
 Otherwise, how will they know why you want to connect with them?